jamespohalloran/tina-debug-kaliriu/content/english/_index.md

   step_3_description: We deliver a prototype according to the results of our research
     in which you can comment on the design itself.
   step_4_title: Validation
-  step_4_description: We apply you’re the changes from your comments until we get
+  step_4_description: We apply your changes from your comments until we get your total
-    your total satisfaction.
+    satisfaction.
 show_cta: true
 button_primary:
   link_text: Contact us